calebmsword/parsec-prototype/README.md

  - `parsec.sequence` creates a requestor which executes a collection of requestors in order, one at a time.
 The results are passed from the previous requestor to the next using the *message* argument in each requestor.
  - `parsec.fallback` creates a requestor which executes a collection of requestors in order and succeeds once any of them succeeds.

-Each factory takes an array of requestors and returns a new requestor.
-This allows the factories themselves to be composed.
+Each factory takes an array of requestors and returns a new requestor, meaning that the factories can be composed.

 ### why should I use parsec?
 Using Parsec and requestors, we have clear separation of logic and control flow for asynchronous code.
 This is something that Promises and async-await fail to do.
 Simple features like throttling the number of concurrent requests to a server or cancelling a remote request, things which are inconvenient with Promises or async-await, are trivial with Parsec.
 Finally, the library is small and has no dependencies.